davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

-Before getting to OSCAL, the Common Platform Enumeration ([CPE](https://nvlpubs.nist.gov/nistpubs/Legacy/IR/nistir7695.pdf)) is a clear illustration of logical vs. lexical values.
-CPE is a compound datatype with an L2V mapping between logical values (well-formed names) and lexical values (the result of a binding).
+Before getting to OSCAL, the Common Platform Enumeration ([CPE](https://nvlpubs.nist.gov/nistpubs/Legacy/IR/nistir7695.pdf)) is a clear illustration of the difference between logical and lexical values.
+CPE is a compound datatype with an L2V mapping between well-formed names and lexical representations.
 A JADN CPE type would define the logical value in terms of requirements:
 * A CPE instance is a set of 12 defined fields
 * The model designer can define CPE as either a Record type if field names are normative and optionally